 After school, students will remain in their house classrooms or explore the outdoors together.
 Students will have individual kits of supplies with everything they need to build, create, learn and play.

-After school music lessons will be offered as they were in the spring, with students using Zoom to connect with teachers.
+After school music lessons will be offered with students using Zoom to connect with teachers.
 Students will need to Zoom into their lessons from home.
 Details on scheduling lessons are at www.gordonschool.org/musiclessons

-The special circumstances of this fall open up several unique opportunities to optimize health and safety while giving Gordon athletes a fun and challenging experience.
+The special circumstances of this year open up several unique opportunities to optimize health and safety while giving Gordon athletes a fun and challenging experience.

-All athletics will be outdoors, separated by house, with students and coaches masked and distanced using the same protocols in place during the school day.
+All athletics except basketball will be outdoors, separated by house, with students and coaches masked and distanced using the same protocols in place during the school day.
 Send your child to school with plenty of warm gear!

 The days will be structured similarly to past seasons.
 All students in fifth to eighth grade can participate, Monday to Thursday from 3:20-5:00pm.